SBIR: Helping Entrepreneurs Commercialize New Technologies

 The Small Business Innovation Research (SBIR) program provides federal support to encourage small business research, development, and commercialization of promising technologies.
 It is a competitive awards-based program administered by each federal agency in coordination with the Small Business Administration.

 Federal agencies with extramural research and development (R&D) budgets exceeding $100 million are required to allocate 3.2% of their R&D budget to SBIR programs.

 SBIR awards can be transformative opportunities for clean energy businesses to secure non-dilutive capital, refine and vet their innovations with the technical expertise of federal agency officials, and attract follow-on funding from investors.
 For examples of CEBN members who have benefitted from these programs, read more here.

-In the fall of 2019, the House and Senate Small Business Committees are beginning work on reauthorization of the SBIR program and potential refinements.
+Congressional action is expected in 2020 on reauthorization of the SBIR program and potential refinements.
 As the small business voice for the clean energy economy, CEBN seeks to engage members in shaping recommendations to Congress and federal agencies.

 Working with experts in federal programs along with entrepreneurs and incubators who have worked with SBIR programs previously, CEBN developed proposed improvements to make these valuable programs even more impactful and accessible to small businesses.

 CEBN conveyed these recommendations to policymakers in a group business letter initially signed by nearly 50 companies (House letter; Senate letter).
 The letter remains open for additional signatures ahead of Congressional action in 2020.

 Additionally, CEBN President Lynn Abramson and member Gary Cola, Founder of Flash Steelworks, conveyed highlights of these recommendations in an oped published October 3, 2019 in Morning Consult.

 WAYS TO ENGAGE